Monadical-SAS/taiga-taskmaster/.llm-docs/CODE_STYLE.md

 # Interface naming

 if you have to write an interface, don't prefix it with "I" like you saw in some code online.
 It's ts antipattern.

+# Testing

+Use dependency injection for unit test.
+If you feel like you want to global mock something, it means that the code under the test isn't written in a testable way and need more dependency injection.
+Don't never do global mocks unless told explicitly.